dasmedeiros/spotify-etl/README.md

 This Spotify ETL project serves as a foundation for various future developments, including:

-- **Cloud Deployment**: Consider deploying the ETL process on a cloud platform (e.g., AWS, Google Cloud) to automate data updates and reduce maintenance efforts.
+- **Cloud Deployment**: Consider deploying the ETL process on a cloud platform to automate data updates and reduce maintenance efforts.

 - **Data Analysis**: Use the collected Spotify data for exploratory data analysis (EDA) to gain insights into your listening habits.